rust-vmm/community/README.md

 contributors.

 Each virtualization component lives in a separate GitHub repository under the rust-vmm organization.
-One repository corresponds to one [Rust crate](https://doc.rust-lang.org/stable/book/ch07-01-packages-and-crates.html).
+One repository corresponds usually to one [Rust crate](https://doc.rust-lang.org/stable/book/ch07-01-packages-and-crates.html).

 ## Why rust-vmm?